Human rights in Tuvalu: Children's rights

 Tuvalu ratified the Convention on the Rights of the Child in 1995.
 It was the first international human rights convention for the country to ratify recognizing the protection of children in society.
 The Family Protection and Domestic Violence Act were passed in 2014 to help protect children.
 Further studies are planned.
 The government of Tuvalu remains committed to the protection of children's rights within sound legal framework and have worked with governments, regional and international organisations to help safeguard this.

 Sexual minorities

+The 2023 amendments to the Constitution do not provide for the recognition LGBT rights in Tuvalu.

+The freedom from discrimination in section 27, describes discrimination as referring to the treatment of different people in different ways wholly or mainly because of their different sex (among other protected attributes), and does not refer to different sexual orientation.

+The 2023 amendments to the Constitution also set out the Charter of Duties and Responsibilities.
+However, the only statement as to relationships is to “a family unit, which shall comprise a marriage as between a man and a woman to the exclusion of all others”.
+Section 43(2) states: